If you earn income from your land you should be a member of the CLA

 Expand your sources of revenue – through our seminars and initiatives on diversification you can get new ideas for generating income.

 Protect the value of your land and property – as an owner of rural land, you need the influential voice of the CLA to protect its value and our continuous work protects your private property rights.
 Find out how we work to protect your interests.

-Cut your costs – specially set up by the CLA to meet the needs of land and rural business owners, these services include CLA Insurance, CLA Utilities and CLA Healthcare.
+Cut your costs – specially set up by the CLA to meet the needs of land and rural business owners, these services include CLA Insurance, CLA Healthcare and CLA Energy Services.